sharad-patil24/connectedhomeip/examples/lighting-app/efr32/README.md

 ## Introduction

-The EFR32 lighting example provides a baseline demonstration of a Light control device, built using CHIP and the Silicon Labs gecko SDK.
-It can be controlled by a Chip controller over Openthread network..
+The EFR32 lighting example provides a baseline demonstration of a Light control device, built using CHIP and the Silicon Labs Gecko SDK.
+It can be controlled by a Chip controller over Openthread network.

 The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
-Thread Network credentials are then provided to the EFR32 device which will then join the network.
+Thread Network credentials are then provided to the EFR32 device, which will then join the network.

-The LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the Rendez-vous procedure.
+The LCD on the Silabs WSTK shows a QR Code containing the required commissioning information for the Bluetooth LE (BLE) connection and starting the Rendez-vous procedure.

 The lighting example is intended to serve both as a means to explore the workings of CHIP as well as a template for creating real products based on the